 Visual management tools surround us.
 Although they are so ubiquitous, we might not even think about them.
-When your car is about to run out of gas, a light will alert you to the problem.
+For example, when your car is about to run out of gas, a light will alert you to the problem.
 Your fitness app may even show you how close you are to your daily goal.
-Your brain can quickly process these visual clues and use the information to make decisions.
+Your brain can quickly process these easy-to-understand visual clues and use the information to make decisions.

 The Lean business approach takes advantage of this fact and leverages several powerful tools for management and improvement.
 You don't have to be all in on Lean to take advantage of them.
 Any organization striving for continuous improvement can benefit.

 What Do Visual Management Tools Do?

-We’ll get into the specifics of some of the most popular Lean visual management tools in a minute, but it is useful to point out that visualization has some important goals.
-These tools aim to do one or more of the following:
+We'll get into the specifics of some of the most popular Lean visual management tools in a minute, but it is helpful to point out that the purpose of visual tools is to do one or more of the following:

 - Share Information with Others